MatteoFerrara/Morphing-Attack-Potential/README.md

 The information must be stored as a dictionary with an entry for each FRS.
 Each entry must be of the following format:
 - key - the *FRS name* string (the same name of the FRS score file stored into the *input_folder_path* folder);
-- item - a list containing the decision threshold of the FRS and a boolean to know whether the FRS returns a similarity (true) or a dissimilarity (false) score (e.g., [0.5,true]).
+- item - a list containing the decision threshold of the FRS and a boolean value indicating whether the FRS returns a similarity (true) or a dissimilarity (false) score (e.g., [0.5,true]).

-If something is not clear, we suggest to take a look to the JSON file stored into the `PaperScores` folder.
+Please check the JSON file stored into the `PaperScores` folder for an example of FRS information file.

 # How to run
 Clone the repository